-KYTC/OTD will ensure that the Title VI Notice of Protections Against Discrimination (Beneficiary) - KYTC/OTD will ensure that the Title VI Notice of Protections Against Discrimination (Beneficiary Notice) should be adopted by the subrecipient.
-This notice should be posted on the subrecipient's website, if applicable, and disseminated through such measures, including but not limited to, public hearings, posters, flyers, and on transit vehicles.
+KYTC/OTD will ensure that the Title VI Notice of Protections Against Discrimination (Beneficiary Notice) should be adopted by the subrecipient.
+This notice should be posted on the subrecipient's website, posters, flyers, and on transit vehicles.
 Subrecipients' Title VI Programs will be approved by KYTC/OTD.